-"Lord Jesus, I want to thank You so much for dying on the cross and making salvation available to everyone.
-Thank You for putting this mission trip on my heart.
-I know You love the people where we are going, and it is my desire that You might use me to see people come to know You and to encourage believers.
+"Lord Jesus, I want to thank you so much for dying on the cross and making salvation available to everyone.
+Thank you for putting this Leading Edge Trip on my heart.
+I know you love the people where we are going, and it is my desire that you might use me to see people come to know you and to encourage believers.
 Lord, I know in the days ahead difficult moments will arise.
 Help me remain committed to You and to this trip.
 Strengthen me, encourage me, and use me to encourage others.
-In Jesus' Name, Amen."
+In Jesus' Name.
+Amen."